 Applies to direct discrimination and harassment

 The actual ruling of the court is in fairly limited terms, namely where the disability is that of a child whose care is provided primarily by the employee.
-However the Opinion of the Advocate General, as well as the reasoning of the court itself, give strong grounds for saying that the same should apply more generally to;
+However the Opinion of the Advocate General, as well as the reasoning of the court itself, give strong grounds for saying that the same applies more generally to;

 - less favourable treatment of an employee ‘on the grounds’ of a disability (Art 2(2)(a) of the directive) ie direct discrimination, or